Simon Gass: NATO and FCO

 In February 2011 Gass was seconded to NATO as Senior Civilian Representative in Afghanistan.
 After serving in this post for 18 months he returned to the FCO in London as Director General, Political, and the Prime Minister's Special Representative for Afghanistan and Pakistan.
 He retired from the FCO in 2016.

 FCDO Services

 In 2017, Gass was appointed Non-Executive Director and Chair of the Board of FCDO Services.

 Honours

-In the 1998 Queen's Birthday Honours, Gass was appointed a Companion of the Order of St Michael and St George (CMG).
-In the 2011 New Year Honours, he was promoted to Knight Commander of the Order of St Michael and St George (KCMG).
+Gass was appointed Companion of the Order of St Michael and St George (CMG) in the 1998 Birthday Honours, Knight Commander of the Order of St Michael and St George (KCMG) in the 2011 New Year Honours, and Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2023 Birthday Honours for services to national security and British foreign policy.